-Step 3: Appear for a Temporary Extreme Risk Protection Order Hearing allegations in your petition.
+Step 3: Appear for a Temporary Extreme Risk Protection Order Hearing

+If a temporary order is requested, a hearing will be scheduled.
+During the hearing, you will be required to testify regarding the allegations in your petition.
 If the judge grants your petition, s/he will issue a Temporary Extreme Risk Protection Order that will be in effect until the next hearing which must be heard within 14 days.
-You will be provided with a copy of the order and the notice of hearing for the next court date.
+You will be provided with a copy of the order and the notice of hearing forthe next court date.
 Respondent will be appointed counsel.